signove/websocket-server/README.md

 To deploy the code as a docker container, follow the below steps:

-* Execute the command `docker build . -t websocket-server:latest`
+* Execute the command `docker build . -t microservice-hub:latest`
-* Then execute the command `docker run -d -p 8080:8080 websocket-server:latest`
+* Then execute the command `docker run -d -p 8080:8080 microservice-hub:latest`

 ### Usage ###